cemdemir/twitter-integrator/README.md

 Login with Twitter
 ------------------

---Generate temporary tokens from Twitter.
+- Generate temporary tokens from Twitter.
---Generate autorize URL.
+- Generate autorize URL.
---Redirect user to the Twitter for Authorization.
+- Redirect user to the Twitter for Authorization.

     $twitter    = Twitter::make();
     $response   = $twitter->requestToken();